-Please be reminded that signing for another student constitutes fraud and any student caught doing so will be held liable.
+Please be reminded that signing for another student constitutes fraud and any student caught doing so will be prosecuted in terms of the student disciplinary code.

-A student who misses more than five lectures over the entire semester, will not have met the course requirements and as a result such student's DP certificate will be removed and he/she will not be allowed to write the examination.
+A student who misses more than five lectures over in the course will not have met the course requirements and as a result such student's DP certificate will be removed and he/she will not be allowed to write the examination.